Regular Expressions

 Another use of backslash is to represent unprintable characters such as tab or newline.
 While there is nothing to stop you from entering most unprintable characters directly in a string constant or regexp constant, they may look ugly.

-Here is a table of all the escape sequences used in awk, and
+Here is a table of all the escape sequences used in awk

 what they represent.
 Unless noted otherwise, all of these escape